KiaFarhang/tcp-load-balancer/design.md

 - For this exercise, we'll handle errors by simply writing an error message to the client's TCP connection and closing it.
 In a production system we'd want something more robust - perhaps custom, documented error codes, for example.
 - This load balancer isn't scalable/couldn't be run redundantly without breaking the rate limiting and least-connection forwarding functionality, because they both run off values in memory.
 If, for example, we scaled to 3 load balancing servers, each would have its own count of how many connections a host had.
     - We could solve this by moving those values into a distributed cache, so each server instance operated with the same values.
 At a glance, [Redis supports distributed locks](https://redis.io/docs/reference/patterns/distributed-locks/) to ensure multiple clients can't collide when reading/writing to the cache.
 Other distributed caches likely do as well.
-- Because the load balancer will simply `io.Copy` the connection streams back and forth to each other, by default the connections will stay open until one side closes them (or the load-balancing server crashes).
+- Because the load balancer will simply `io.Copy` the connection streams back and forth to each other, by default the connections will stay open until one side closes them (or the load-balancing server shuts down).
 This is nice for long-running processes like a remote debugger, but in reality we'd probably want to provide the option to enforce connection timeouts.
     - This could also be seen as a security/performance risk.
-If I have access to upstream A, I could just `echo -n "ddos" | nc server xxxx` in a loop to keep tons of connections with upstream A open and hog resources.
-However, this assumes upstream A isn't configured to close incoming connections automatically.
+If I have access to upstream A, I could just `echo -n "ddos" | nc server xxxx` in a new process each time to keep tons of connections with upstream A open and hog resources.
+However, this assumes upstream A isn't configured to close incoming connections automatically after it responds.
 And ideally the rate limiting would mitigate some of this risk.
 - Everything hard coded in this implementation could be improved by either reading it from a configuration file or at runtime:
     - Authorization could be delegated to a tool like [Open Policy Agent](https://www.openpolicyagent.org/)
     - Available upstreams and their corresponding hosts could be dynamically changed at runtime, or even discovered with some kind of service discovery mechanism
     - Rate limiting rules could be managed by a separate application, stored in a database and periodically queried + cached by the rate limiting library
+- The proposed function signatures include a `context.Context` because in a real-world application we'd likely use them for cancellations, deadlines, etc. I don't plan on using them much in this code, but figured it's safer to take the argument in case that changes.